There are lots of dubious claims and mysterious ingredients, but yes, by trapping water, moisturizing can help with dry skin.

 Emollients.
 Emollients aren't in moisturizers to moisturize, but rather to make the skin feel smooth.
 Many ingredients that serve as occlusives — dimethicone is a good example — and humectants do double duty as emollients.
 Because of rubbing alcohol (isopropyl alcohol), we tend to think of alcohols as drying — and out of place in moisturizers.
 But some alcohols (octyldodecanol, for example) are excellent emollients.

 Vitamins.
 Topical retinoic acid — a form of vitamin A — reduces fine lines and wrinkles in the skin by stimulating the production of collagen and is the main ingredient in prescription antiwrinkle creams.
 But the vitamin A used in some moisturizers is retinyl palmitate, which has the virtue of being a very stable molecule but isn't nearly as biologically active as retinoic acid.
-Dr. Sewon Kang, a University of Michigan researcher and retinoid expert, says there is little chance that retinyl palmitate, in the amounts found in moisturizers, has much, if any, effect on collagen and wrinkles.
+It's unlikely that retinyl palmitate in the amounts found in moisturizers has much, if any, effect on collagen and wrinkles.
 If retinyl palmitate has a benefit, it may be as a humectant.

 Vitamin C, usually under the name ascorbic acid, and vitamin E, usually as tocopheryl acetate, are added because of their antioxidant properties.
 Studies of topical vitamin C have shown some effects, but in high concentrations.
 Doubts linger about its usefulness in moisturizers because light and oxygen inactivate the vitamin C. Vitamin E as tocopheryl acetate is biologically inactive and probably functions mainly as a preservative.